kaazing/gateway/doc/admin-reference/r_conf_service.md

     </service>
     ```

--   The following example configures the `broadcast` service with a `connect` element that contains the URL of the ${message.broker.generic} (`news.example.com:50505`) to which ${the.gateway} connects.
-If you configure ${the.gateway} in this way, then ${the.gateway} initiates the connection to the ${message.broker.generic}.
+-   The following example configures the `broadcast` service with a `connect` element that contains the URL of the back-end service or message broker (`news.example.com:50505`) to which the Gateway connects.
+If you configure the Gateway in this way, then the Gateway initiates the connection to the back-end service or message broker.
 When the service receives information, it broadcasts it to all the SSE channels accepted from clients on `www.example.com`.

     </p>
     ``` auto-links: